 Why is this such a great outdoor table though?

-The main reason is the 22mm ALU-TEC weatherproof playing surface.
+The main reason is the 22mm weatherproof playing surface.
 This is made from a combination of aluminum top sheet, resin treated board, and ALU-TEC Climate-Control underside, allowing for a true bounce along with long-term durability and anti-warp protection.
-There are also two layers of coating and a UV resistant finish to prevent damage from the elements.
+The surface also has two layers of coating and a UV resistant finish for long-term protection.

 Unlike most outdoor models, the Outdoor 6 has a highly consistent bounce and relatively fast speed of play.
 This is great for beginners or recreational players, but even better for more advanced players who want a table that can match the true table tennis bounce of indoor alternatives.
 For getting as close as possible to the bounce of an indoor playing surface, it's hard to beat the Outdoor 4 – at least in this price range.

 In its play position, the Kettler is regulation size (9′ x 5′), but both halves can be folded to save space and to make the model portable.
 It also has four wheels and even a ball box, which is great if you’re sick of chasing balls around the garden after every point.

-Aside from the table itself, Kettler has also included a professional net that's durable enough to withstand outdoor weather conditions.
+Aside from the table itself, the net stays in place when the Kettler is folded, which saves on setup time.
 There's also a playback feature and single-hand locking function, so you can store the table with ease.
 Corner protectors are included, which is vital if you have children running around the garden.